garciagenrique/template_escape/README.md

 A simple template project to provide software to ESCAPE.

-The repository shows the **basic documentation** that should be included within the project (following the [opensource guide](https://opensource.guide/starting-a-project/)):
+This repository shows the **basic content** that should be included in a project (following the [opensource guide](https://opensource.guide/starting-a-project/)):

 * An [open source](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#where-does-the-license-live-on-my-repository)